+Defendant Pope's Motion should be denied because it fails to demonstrate that any of the "narrow circumstances" warranting reconsideration under either rule 54(b) or Rule 59(e) apply to this Court's Opinion and Order.
+In re Pella Corp., 269 F.Supp.3d. at 691.
 Sgt.
-Pope correctly admits in his own Motion for Reconsideration that the District Court generally disfavors motions for reconsideration.
-ECF No. 91 at 1 (D. Md.).
-Further, Sgt.
 Pope does not specify which of the three narrow circumstances that a court reconsiders its interlocutory orders his Motion for Reconsideration falls under.
-Nowhere in the Motion for Reconsideration does Sgt.
-Pope contend that there has either been an intervening change in controlling law or that the District Court's decision in its Memorandum Opinion was based on clear error or would work manifest injustice.
+As Defendant Pope notes in his own Motion for Reconsideration, "the Court generally disfavors motions for reconsideration."
+See ECF No. 91 at 1 (D. Md.
+May 7, 2021).
+Nowhere in the Motion does Sgt.
+Pope contend that there has either been an intervening change in controlling law or that this Court's decision in its Memorandum Opinion was based on clear error or would work manifest injustice.
 The only remaining circumstance that could possibly warrant Sgt.
 Pope's Motion for Reconsideration is to present additional evidence that was not previously available.
+In other words, the sole basis for reconsideration is a video which had been in the possession of the defense for years, but which the defense failed to properly submit with its summary judgment motion.
+Therefore, this surveillance video does not fit the articulated standard for "evidence that was not previously available."